opnfv/barometer/docs/release/userguide/docker.userguide.rst

    * sudo permissions or root access are required to install ansible.
    * ansible version needs to be 2.4+, because usage of import/include statements

+The following steps have been verified with Ansible 2.6.3 on Ubuntu 16.04 and 18.04.
 To install Ansible 2.6.3 on Ubuntu:

 .. code:: bash